vutranquangminh/dsa-everyday/array/007-array/products-of-array-except-self-problem.md

-# 🧮 Products of Array Except Self - Solution
+# 🧮 Products of Array Except Self - Medium

 This is my solution to the **"Products of Array Except Self"** problem, which returns an array where each element is the product of all elements of the input array except the one at the same index.